technion046195/technion_046195_2020_spring/_tutorials/tutorial_01/tutorial_slides.md

 <br>

-- Brut force, i.e. checking all possible solutions (for  discrete cases with a small set of values).
+- Brute force, i.e. checking all possible solutions (for  discrete cases with a small set of values).

 <br>